aziabatz/cunqa/README.md

 > Several `qraise` commands can be executed one after another to raise as many QPUs as desired, each one having its own configuration, independently of the previous ones.
 The `get_QPUs()` method presented in the section below will collect all the raised QPUs.

 ### 2. Python Program Example
 Once the QPUs are raised, they are ready to execute any quantum circuit.
-The following script shows a basic workflow.
+The following script shows a basic workflow to run a circuit on a single QPU.

 > [!WARNING]
 > To execute the following python example it is needed  to load the [Qiskit](https://github.com/Qiskit/qiskit) module: